Exit-9B/LOOTConfigLoader/README.md

 Extract the `lootconfigloader` folder to the Mod Organizer plugins folder.

-The resulting folder hierarchy should be `ModOrganizer\plugins\lootconfigloader`, with the python scripts inside it.
+The resulting folder hierarchy should be `MO2DIR\plugins\lootconfigloader`, with the python scripts inside it.

 ## Usage
 When you first start Mod Organizer with the plugin installed, it should create